Check Your Eligibility

 Students who are non-degree seeking, or enrolled in a certificate program, are not eligible for financial aid.

 Loyola merit scholarships are automatically renewed each year as long as students remain enrolled full time and maintain satisfactory academic progress.
+Loyola Merit scholarships are renewed for up to eight semesters for new incoming students and six semesters for Transfer students.

 Satisfactory Academic Progress Policy